comphilip/koreader-wiki/Wallabag.md

 ## Configuration
 This is [very likely to change in future](https://github.com/wallabag/wallabag/issues/2800).

 The Plugin requires all 4 of `username`, `password`, `Client Id` and `Client Secret`.
+You must set the download directory as well.

 `Client Id` and `Client Secret` are generated in the _API Clients Management_ section of your Wallabag server's website.
+The `Redirect URIs` which is optional should be empty.

-They're long (~50 chars each) so you might prefer to save the empty settings and edit the config file directly in your installation directory's `settings/wallabag.lua`.
+The `Client Id` and `Client Secret` are long (~50 chars each) so you might prefer to save the empty settings and edit the config file directly in your installation directory's `settings/wallabag.lua`.
+Triple check the `username`, `password`, `Client Id` and `Client Secret` as the variable names are very similar looking and can be confusing.